micheelengronne/micheelengronne/README.md

 - 🔭 I'm currently working on developing the [@Coppint] company tools and infrastructure.

 - 💬 I talk about cybersecurity and DevSecOps.
-I create Videos, slides, diagrams and write articles (mainly in french) on the [Limawi platform], its [blog](https://blog.limawi.io), its [Youtube channel](https://www.youtube.com/channel/UCxOvLOXTZFhy8NPMsxg5ogw) and its [Instagram account](https://www.instagram.com/limawi.official.fr/).
+I create 🎞️ Videos, slides, diagrams and write 📋 articles (mainly in 🇫🇷 french) on the [Limawi platform], its [blog](https://blog.limawi.io), its [Youtube channel](https://www.youtube.com/channel/UCxOvLOXTZFhy8NPMsxg5ogw) and its [Instagram account](https://www.instagram.com/limawi.official.fr/).

+- I like strict semantics respect.[^1]

 - 📫 You can reach me on: